s-sys/django-improved-permissions/docs/source/shortcuts.rst

 Shortcuts
 =========

-These functions are at the heart of this project.
+These functions are the heart of this app.
 Everything you need to do in your project is implemented in the ``shortcuts`` module.

 .. note:: Do not rush your project using the shortcuts directly.
 We have an easiest way to use these shorcuts using **mixins** in your models.
 Click here to check it out.